ashdavies/talks/what-the-ioexception/what-the-ioexception.md

 ## Converters
 ^
-- Converters havent changed much since Retrofit1
+- Converters deal with the serialisation of your data objects
-- No longer dependent on GsonConverterFactory
+- Factories no longer dependent on Gson package
 - Are parameterised and generated from a factory

----

-## Converters
-### Serialisation / Deserialisation

-^
-- Client and server need to agree on a common data representation format
-- Converters deal with the serialisation of your data objects

 ---